Loading…

 Planning tip

-When to go, October to March; the surrounding desert is extreme in summer.
+Best Time to Visit, October to March; the surrounding desert is extreme in summer.

 Getting there, Karez channels and their surface offshoots are scattered across northern and northwestern Balochistan, around Mastung, Kalat, Pishin, and the Makoran districts; a local guide is essential to visit a working example.